GTN-Quebec/lom2mlr/docs/installing.rst

 ``python setup.py install``.
 This process will hopefully be streamlined in the near future.

-On Windows, it is also possible to create a package_ with py2exe_.
+It is also possible to create a package_ with pyinstaller_.

 Installing this package installs two scripts: lom2mlr and lom2mlr\_markdown.
 The latter is used to create the rationale.html file,